Some of the links in this post may be affiliate links. See our disclosure for more info.

 Charitable organizations like Meals on Wheels operate across the country and are always looking for new volunteers to help them help others.
 The opportunities for helping others are endless, and you don’t always have to give up your time.

 Getting involved with your local food bank is easy.
 Find out where you can drop off some extra groceries and make it a regular stop-off after your weekly shop.

 Whether you make a donation or give up your time, you’ll feel like you’re making a big difference in someone’s life.
 And really, you are – you’re making a difference to your own.

 Last but by no means least, practicing self care and prioritizing yourself means learning to say no.

 Have you ever committed to working some overtime hours, then immediately regretted it because you already felt exhausted?
 Or told a family member you’d help them move some boxes into a storage unit on your free weekend?

 We’ve all been there.
 You want to say no, but you feel obligated – like you’ll let someone down – if you don’t say yes.
 So, reluctantly, you agree to do it… then spend the rest of the time wishing you hadn’t.

-Letting go of the expectation that we must do it all, we must always be ready to go, and we must put others ahead of ourselves is what self-care is all about – and are the essential things we need to do to feel healthy and happy.
+Letting go of the expectation that we must do it all, must always be ready to go, and must put others ahead of ourselves is what self care is all about – and are the essential things we need to do to feel healthy and happy.

-If you’ve had success with these tips, or feel like we left something out, let us know!
+Is there something under one of these facets of self care that we have left out?
+If you’ve had success with these self care tips, or feel like we left something out, let us know!
 Stay Inspired!